 V.2 The tax regime

 In what follows, assume a counterfactual scenario of an optimal (dynamic) tax of τ1,A*=3.57 and τ2,A*=1.50 per pollution unit.
-Because of political uncertainty and pollution being a stock, the dynamic Pigovian tax of the first period is smaller than the optimal dynamic tax; that is, the dynamic Pigovian tax is 2.53<3.57=τ1,A*.
+Because we consider political uncertainty and a stock pollution, the dynamic Pigovian tax of the first period is smaller than the optimal dynamic tax; that is, the dynamic Pigovian tax is 2.53<3.57=τ1,A*.

 Table 1.
 The baseline parameters.